carbon-language/carbon-lang/docs/design/generics/goals.md

 are imported, and is at odds with being able to type check a function generically.

+The C++ standard library has begun codifying these patterns as [customization points](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4381.html).

-Our goal is to address this use case, known as
-[the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions),
-with a generics mechanism that does enforce consistency so that type checking is possible without seeing all implementations.
+Our goal is to address this use case, known more generally as [the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions), with a generics mechanism that does enforce consistency so that type checking is possible without seeing all implementations.
 This will be Carbon's replacement